What is Marketing Automation and how does it work?

 • Trigger 3:a few days after the download

-Workflow: the visitor receives an invitation to a webinar on data integration, tailored to the interest previously expressed.
+Workflow: the visitor receives an invitation to a webinar on data integration,tailored to the interest previously expressed.

 • Trigger 4: the visitor signs up for the webinar

-Workflow: this person's profile is automatically enriched with new data and the sales team receives a notification to contact them for further follow-up.
+Workflow: this person's profile is automatically enriched with new data and the sales team receives a notification to contact for further follow-up.

-Step plan to get started with marketing automation
+Roadmap to get started with marketing automation

-1. Determine goals and KPIs
+1. Setting goals and KPIs

-Bring all relevant customer data together in one central location.
-Consider data from your website, CRM, email and social media.
+Bring all relevant customer data together in one central place.
+Consider data from your website,CRM,email and social media.
 Make sure the data is current and complete so that segmentation works reliably later.

-3. Prepare content and campaigns
+3. Preparing content and campaigns

-4. Develop workflows
+4. Developing workflows

 Design scenarios that are automatically triggered by customer behavior.
-For example: a newsletter subscription leads to a welcome email, a click on a product to a follow-up message.
+For example: a newsletter subscription leads to a welcome email,a click on a product to a follow-up message.
 Start with one simple flow and then expand incrementally so that each customer segment has its own workflow.

-5. Test and optimize
+5. Testing and optimization

 6. Scale up